|2 cups||Pastene Instant Polenta|

 Place the eggplant pan on the middle rack, the other pan on the upper rack and roast for 20 minutes.
 Give the vegetables a toss and roast for another 15-20 minutes or until tender.
 (Can be done ahead of time, let cool, and store in a covered container in the refrigerator.)

-Combine the roasted vegetables and pasta sauce in a large pot and bring to a simmer over medium-high heat.
+Combine the roasted vegetables, pasta sauce, tri color tomatoes with juice, and basil in a large pot and bring to a simmer over medium-high heat.
 Lower the temperature and let simmer, stirring occasionally, for about 10 minutes.
 If needed, stir in the basil just before serving.

 While the sauce simmers, bring 8 cups of water and 2 teaspoon of salt to a boil.
 Slowly add the polenta while stirring.
 Cook, stirring, for 3 minutes.
 Stir in butter, if desired.

-Serve the sauce over the polenta and top with shaved parmesan cheese.
+Serve the sauce over the polenta and top with Pastene Grated Parmesan Cheese

 By: Simply Gluten Free Magazine